jcprice12/pet-authorization/README.md

 OAuth and Identity Provider Server for the pet-adoption website.

-## Installation
+## Local development

+Follow the below guides to get started.

+### Local Development with Docker

+#### Prerequisites

+##### Docker Desktop

+For local development, I use Docker Desktop.
+After installing it, simply run it on your host to start the Docker daemon.

+#### Running the app with Docker Compose

+While in the app directory, run `docker compose up --watch`.
+It should set up your complete development environment.
+Note, the `aws-cli` service will fail on subsequent runs because the `PetAuth` table will have already been created.
+That's fine.
+It doesn't prevent the rest of the services from running.

+Run `docker compose down` when you're finished to cleanup your containers

+### Local Development without Docker

+If you're crazy, feel free to set up each of the components of the app on your own

+#### Prerequisites

+##### Node Modules

 ```bash
 $ npm install
 ```

-## Dynamo
+##### Dynamo

-This app uses DynamoDB.
-For local development (NODE_ENV === 'local'), you need to have a local DynamoDB instance running on port 8000.
+You need to have a local DynamoDB instance running on port 8000.
+I have chosen to use [DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) for this.
+Follow the documentation on AWS's website to install it.

-To set up DynamoDB local, visit https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html.
-You can access the shell at http://localhost:8000/shell/.
+Note, at the time of this writing, I am using version 1.16.0.
+That version comes with a shell (http://localhost:8000/shell/).
+Later versions (like the one my Docker Compose file is using) don't come with a shell.

 To start running DynamoDB locally, run the following commmand:

 ```
 java -Djava.library.path=~/LocalDynamo/DynamoDBLocal_lib -jar ~/LocalDynamo/DynamoDBLocal.jar -sharedDb"